fredie7/machine__learning/customer-segmentation/README.md

 #### It becomes pertinent to observe that the sample dataframe has got no labels as this makes a case for an unspervised learning algorithimic approach.

-#### A range of values (X) had to be generated, seconded by a range of different clusters sequel to deciphering the SILHOUTTE score - a factor which validates
+#### A range of values (training_data) had to be generated, seconded by a range of different clusters sequel to deciphering the SILHOUTTE score - a factor which validates
 #### the consistency of data clusters.